wandb/docs/docs/guides/hosting/iam/sso.md

 If you're unable to log in to your instance after configuring SSO, you can restart the instance with the `LOCAL_RESTORE=true` environment variable set.
 This will output a temporary password to the containers logs and disable SSO.
 Once you've resolved any issues with SSO, you must remove that environment variable to enable SSO again.
 :::

+## Advanced configuration
+### Custom scopes
+By default, W&B Server requires three OIDC scopes: `profile`, `oidc` and `email`.
+You can specify additional [scopes](https://auth0.com/docs/get-started/apis/scopes/openid-connect-scopes) that W&B should request from your identity provider.

+### Disable user provisioning
+To disable user auto-provisioning in your W&B instance, set et the environment variable `DISABLE_SSO_PROVISIONING` to `true`.

+### Name and Username identifier claims
+To enforce the use of specific OIDC claims for usernames and full names, set the environment variable `GORILLA_USE_IDENTIFIER_CLAIMS` to `true`.
+When this is enabled, make sure that the `preferred_username` and `name` OIDC claims are properly configured to reflect the enforced username and full name, respectively.
+Usernames must only contain alphanumeric characters, underscores, or hyphens as allowed special characters.

+### OIDC Group claims
+To automate W&B team membership based on OIDC groups, set the environment variable `GORILLA_ENABLE_SSO_GROUP_CLAIMS` to `true`.
+This enables automatic synchronization of team memberships from your OIDC provider.
+Ensure the OIDC ID token includes a `groups` claim, which should be an array of strings.
+Each entry in this array represents the name of a W&B team the user belongs to, and it must include all teams the user is a part of.

 ## Security Assertion Markup Language (SAML)
 W&B Server does not support SAML.